Bott periodicity and stable quantum classes: Setup

-where $b _{A}$ is the homology class of the evaluation pseudocycle from the pointed moduli space, of $J$-holomorphic $A$-curves intersecting generic pseudocycles representing $a,b$, for a generic $\omega$ tamed $J$.
-This sum is finite in the monotone case: $\omega = k c_1 (TM)$, with $k>0$.
+where $b _{A} \in H_* (M)$ is the homology class of the evaluation pseudocycle from the moduli space of marked, $J$-holomorphic, class $A$ curves intersecting pseudocycles representing $a,b$, for a generic $\omega$ tamed $J$.
+This sum is finite in the monotone case, by Gromov compactness, since dimension and hence bounds on Chern numbers of holomorphic spheres, give area bounds.
 The product is then extended to $QH (M)$ by linearity.
 For more technical details see \cite{MS}.